Use Standard Kubeconfig Mechanisms¶

 Context and Problem Statement¶

 To increase adoption of Welkin, we were asked to observe the Principle of Least Astonishment.
-Currently, Welkin's handing of kubeconfig is astonishing.
-Most tools in the ecosystem use the standard KUBECONFIG
+Currently, Welkin's handling of kubeconfig is astonishing.
+Most tools in the ecosystem use the standard KUBECONFIG environment variable and kubeconfig context implemented in the client-go library.
+These tools leave it up to the user to set KUBECONFIG or use the default ~/.kube/config.
+Similarly, there is a default kubeconfig context which can be overwritten via command-line.
+Tools that get Cluster credentials generate a context related to the name of the Cluster.

 Tools that behave as such include:

-gcloud container clusters get-credentials
+gcloud container clusters get-credentialsaz aks get-credentialskopshelmfilehelmkubectlfluxctl

 Decision Drivers¶